RaquelPlaza/angular5-dojo/README.md

   update src/app/app.module.ts (1597 bytes)
 ```

 Nice right!
-By default the cli will create a folder in src/app with the new files and automatically references it in app.module (we shall look into modules later), so let’s break down the cli instruction.
+By default the cli will create a folder in src/app with the new files and automatically reference it in app.module (we shall look into modules later), so let’s break down the cli instruction.

 ```
 ng - angularcli